Updating logstash filters

-- From the dashboard view click on the Settings button for the stack you wish to modify.
+- From the dashboard view, select the Settings button for the stack you wish to modify.

-- Click on Logstash Filters and wait for the current page to load.
+- Select Logstash Filters and wait for the current page to load.

 - Select all of the existing filters and delete them.

-- Paste in your new filters and click Validate.
+- Paste in your new filters and select Validate.

-- If the validation passes an Apply button will appear, click this.
+- If the validation passes an Apply button will appear.
+Select this button.